Samuel-2626/django-lang/article.md

 LANGUAGE_CODE = 'en' # new
 ```

-You also have `USE_I18N`, `USE_L10N`, `USE_TZ` all set default to **True** i.e. Django's translation system is enabled, Localized format is enabled and Django is timezone aware respecitvely.
+Others includes the `USE_I18N`, `USE_L10N`, `USE_TZ` all set by default to **True** i.e. Django's translation system is enabled, Localized format is enabled and Django is timezone aware respecitvely.
+Since they are all set to True no changes needs to be made.

-You will be adding a few additional settings to complement the existing ones:
+Let's add some additional settings to complement the existing ones:

 ```py
 from django.utils.translation import gettext_lazy as _